realm/node-template-project/README.md

 2. To Clean Artifacts `npm run clean`
 3. To Test `npm run test`
 4. To Lint `npm run lint`
+5. To Buld and Watch when you make changes `npm run watch`

 # Debugging with Visual Studio Code

 1. Set a breakpoint in your code ending in `.ts` or your test ending in `.spec.ts`
 2. Run Either `Launch Program` or `Launch Tests` in the debug pane.
+3. Run Either `Launch Program` or `Launch Tests` in the debug pane.

 # Some Advice